Introduction to MySQL Innodb_buffer_pool_size

 Tactic 1: Thumb Rule Method

 It defines the common practice to set the variable innodb_buffer_pool_size’s value to 70-80% of the available system RAM space.
-This method performs better in many cases but is not optimum in all configurations as it cannot wholly control the big size of RAM or utilize it for the cache.
+This method performs better in many cases but is not optimum in all configurations as it cannot wholly control the big RAM size or utilize it for the cache.

 Tactic 2: Further Nuanced Method

-Here, we will understand the internal aspects of the InnoDB buffer pool and its collaborations that are even defined in the book named High-Performance MySQL.
+Here, we will explore the internal aspects of the InnoDB buffer pool and its collaborations, as defined in the book High-Performance MySQL.

 Below are the approaches to calculate the MySQL innodb_buffer_pool_size variable: